-Play games together with your child that involve sharing and turn-taking.
-This inculcates the true essence of the value of sharing.
-Talk your child through the steps, saying things like, ‘Now it’s my communication build the tower, then it’s your turn.
-You share the red blocks with me, and I’ll share the green blocks with you’.
+Engage in games with your child that involve sharing and turn-taking.
+This hands-on approach instills the true essence of sharing.
+Provide guidance during these activities by explaining steps like, “Now it’s my turn to build the tower, and then it’s your turn.
+Share the red blocks with me, and I’ll reciprocate with the green blocks.”

 For children over three years, it can help to make consequences for not sharing.

 When you use consequences for not sharing, it’s important that the implications relate to the thing that’s being shared – or not shared! for instance, if children aren’t sharing a toy train, you would possibly take the train far away from both of them for a brief period of your time.
 Neither child can play with the train, therefore the consequence feels identical for both of them.
 This could also get children considering what they have to try and do if they require to play with the toy together.